 planning the exploit

-• the idea behind this exploit was polished by the circumstances of this challenge , examining the core dump i found i can do arbitrary write to any memory , but the number that i can write with %n is itself limited since i can only put around 250 characters in the login and username variables, so if i am doing partial writes to an address , the range i can work with is something between 20 and 250 , so searching in the core dumps i had an idea that thrilled me is someone who is just starting in this , what if i could create another , more powerful , easy to exploit vulnerability using my kind of hard format string one ?
+%nis itself limited since i can only put around 250 characters in the login and username variables, so if i am doing partial writes to an address , the range i can work with is something between 20 and 250 , so searching in the core dumps i had an idea that thrilled me is someone who is just starting in this , what if i could create another , more powerful , easy to exploit vulnerability using my kind of hard format string one ? - now just follow with me , we know that the first argument given to the function

 notice : set a break point and runt he program with --test , the addresses of the functions change at runtime .